“It’s not about making it perfect, it’s about taking action, getting a result, and adjusting accordingly.” – Mel Robbins

 If you have enjoyed this blog, please click the link to read my 3 reflections on my first year in self employment.

-I’m Kate, a professional organiser & PA and the founder of Better Organised; decluttering and organising homes, offices, businesses and lives in and around Milngavie, Glasgow.
+I’m Kate, a productivity coach & professional organiser and the founder of Better Organised; decluttering and organising homes, offices, businesses and lives in the UK and beyond.
 For more information about my services, client testimonials and to sign up to my newsletter, please visit www.betterorganised.uk or head to Amazon to pick up a copy of my book A Better Organised Home in 30 Days for step-by-step guidance to decluttering and organising throughout your home.